ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 The high-level workflow is outlined below, with detailed instructions available in the deliverable - **User Reference Guide**.

-1. **User has to create a gRPC Service for the arbitrary functions**
+1. **User has to Create a gRPC Service for the Arbitrary Functions**
    - Implement the logical functions that need to be exposed to the client on each function call (e.g., database or file operations).
    - Include session-handling APIs (e.g., `InitializeSession`, `DestroySession`).
-   - An example proto file is given below for a file functions which will be hosted as gRPC service.
+   - An example proto file for a FileLogger with read/write functions to be hosted as gRPC service is shown below.

       ```proto
          syntax = "proto3";